rhysd/toy-riscv-backend/README.md

 ninja
 ```

+[setup.bash](./setup.bash) links all sources in [llvm/](./llvm) to [llvm-project/llvm/](./llvm-project/llvm) so that our
+backend is built as a part of `llc` compiler.

 Setup RISC-V toolchain:

 ```sh
 docker build . -t riscvback
 docker run -it --rm -v $(pwd):/app riscvback /bin/bash
 ```

+RISC-V toolchain like `riscv64-unknown-elf-gcc` or `spike` are available in the Docker container.

+## Related projects

+- Toy RISC-V 32bit CPU written in Chisel: https://github.com/rhysd/riscv32-cpu-chisel

 ## Random notes